Key investment themes

 • Technology • Demographics • Sustaining the world we live in

-We have been developing our key investment themes for five years.
-They are designed to have long-term relevance and to identify continuing investment opportunities.
-The ten existing themes can be visualised as sitting within a triangle bounded by the three dimensions of technology, demographics and sustaining the world we live in – or TEDS for short.
+We currently have 10 key investment themes, designed to have long-term relevance and to provide continuing investment opportunities.
+The themes can be visualised as sitting within a triangle bounded by the three dimensions of technology, demographics and sustaining the world we live in – or TEDS for short.

 Artificial intelligence (AI)

-- Healthcare has been given even greater prominence by the pandemic but long-term drivers such as ageing populations and the increasing affluence of emerging markets are driving demand too.
-Technology continues to help drive transformation across care service provision, medical devices, pharmaceuticals and healthcare finance.
+- Moving further down the triangle, healthcare involves an obvious intersection between demographics and technology.
+Ageing populations and the increasing affluence of emerging markets are driving demand.
+Technology, meanwhile, is helping drive transformation across care service provision, medical devices, pharmaceuticals and healthcare finance.
 Healthcare may be transforming into a life-long process of managing and maintaining individuals’ health.

-- Resource stewardship focuses (but not exclusively) on waste management, where technology is both a problem (through e-waste) and a potential deliverer of solutions.
+- At the bottom of the triangle, sustainability themes are prominent.
+Resource stewardship focuses (but not exclusively) on waste management, where technology is both a problem (through e-waste) and a potential deliverer of solutions.
 Familiar themes (e.g. alternative energy) pop up here too.
-But with government finances stretched, resource stewardship may have to battle for the financial commitments it needs: spending here is usually closely interlinked with economic cycles.
+But with government finances stretched, resource stewardship may need to battle for the resources it needs: waste management is closely interlinked with the economic cycles.